ThomasLaPiana/rox/README.md

 ### Pipelines

 Pipelines are the canonical way to chain together multiple tasks into a single unit of execution.
-Note that `stages` expects a list of lists, which we'll expand upon below.
+Note that `stages` object expects a list of lists, which we'll expand upon below.

 ```yaml
 pipelines: